Play Dough, Umbrellas, Light Boxes, and Early Learning Frameworks

 Educational daycare services have six objectives: welcoming children and meeting their needs, ensuring their health, safety, and well-being, promoting the equality of chances, contributing to their socialization, providing support to their parents, and finally, facilitating their entry into school.

-For its part, the educational program has four objectives: ensuring children high-quality childcare services, serving as a reference tool for individuals working in a childcare setting, fostering greater consistency between these various settings, and finally, promoting the continuity of all the interventions made with families and with young children.
+Québec educational program for childcare services for its part, educational program has four objectives: ensuring children high-quality childcare services, serving as a reference tool for individuals working in a childcare setting, fostering greater consistency between these various settings, and finally, promoting the continuity of all the interventions made with families and with young children.

-A high-quality nursery establishment is one that is capable of recognizing the needs of children and meeting them.
+A high-quality nursery establishment is capable of recognizing the needs of children and meeting them.
 It is also an establishment that intervenes with children by taking into account their level of development.

 Moreover, it is one or more adults who team up with the parents of the children attending the daycare establishment.